 Photo Credit: Edward Carlile Portraits/Getty Images

-The U.S. National Institute of Mental Health has more about attention-deficit/hyperactivity disorder.
+The U.S. Office on Women's Health has more about breast-feeding.